-The Nursing Honors track provides an in-depth experience in nursing research and evidence-based practice for students who are pursuing a Baccalaureate in Nursing.
-Included with the standard nursing courses, there is the opportunity to develop a unique relationship with a nursing professor who will support and encourage a more comprehensive and extensive experience.
-Nursing honors students are prepared for the challenges of the healthcare arena and gain more advanced knowledge in evidence-based practice and research and the framework necessary to support an evidence-based practice.
+The Nursing Honors Track provides an in-depth experience in nursing research and evidence-based practice for students who are pursuing a Baccalaureate degree in Nursing.
+In addition to completing standard nursing courses, students will develop a unique relationship with a nursing professor who will support and encourage a more comprehensive and extensive experience.
+Nursing honors students are prepared for the challenges of the healthcare arena and gain advanced knowledge in evidence-based practice and research and the framework necessary to support an evidence-based practice.

-Nursing honors students will take honors sections of fundamental science courses in the College of Science and Health, and upon completion of all prerequisites they will continue their studies with nursing courses.
+Nursing honors students will take honors sections of UCC courses, and upon completion of all prerequisites they will continue their studies with nursing honors courses.